foramsojitra/prep/react.md

 # Node.js

 ### Q : What is node.js? and How it works?
+A :
-A : Node.js is a Server side scripting which is used to build scalable programs.
+* Node.js is a Server side scripting which is used to build scalable programs.
 Its multiple advantages over other server side languages, the prominent being non-blocking I/O.

+* It is used to develop I/O intensive web applications like video streaming sites, single-page applications, and other web applications.

+* Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.

-Node.js works on a v8 environment, it is a virtual machine that utilizes JavaScript as its scripting language and achieves high output via non-blocking I/O and single threaded event loop.
+* Node.js works on a v8 environment, it is a virtual machine that utilizes JavaScript as its scripting language and achieves high output via non-blocking I/O and single threaded event loop.

 ### Q : What is the advantage of using node.js?
 A :